MasterShifuCsgo/Right-Click-Uninterested-for-Youtube/README.md

 ### 3. Paste the github repos script.js in your script.
 ### 4. save the file and open youtube.

+---
-right click on videos to uninterest them faster
+Right click on videos to uninterest them faster